joelyim/SOC-Automation-Project/README.md

 ## Objective

-This project aims to build a SOC Automation Lab integrating Wazuh, The Hive, and Shuffle to simulate a real-world Security Operations Center (SOC) environment.
+This project aims to build a SOC Automation Lab that integrates Wazuh, The Hive, and Shuffle to simulate a real-world Security Operations Center (SOC) environment.
 The goal is to provide hands-on experience with Extended Detection and Response (XDR), case management, and SOAR (Security Orchestration, Automation, and Response) capabilities.

 ### Skills Learned